dominicclust/whatisresponsa/README.md

 # What is Responsa?

 Users come in with a wide variety of answers and can get an even wider array of questions on Responsa.
-The app is inspired by the website **Quora** and the game show
+The app is inspired by the website **Quora** and the game show <<Jeopardy>>

 ## What is an answer?